dimanikulin/fva/FVADocMD/VIEWFUNCTIONAL.md

     A(UI) --> B(Processing)
     B(Processing) --> C(Data and Configuration)
 ```
-</br> TBD - describe why layered arch </br>
+TBD - describe why layered arch and why not SOA

+## Logging
 All the main components interact with the Logging component to log the important events during processing.

-### Logging
-&nbsp;&nbsp;&nbsp; During logging the logging component uses a "log level" setting got from FVAConfigurator.
+During logging the logging component uses a "log level" setting got from FVAConfigurator.
 The log shall be present as a CSV file with name of component it was created by.
 The format of log file shall be following:
 TBD